finki-hub/.github/profile/README.md

 ## Licensing

-All projects within the organization are licensed under the **MIT License**.
+All projects within the organization are licensed under the terms of the **MIT License**.

 ## Disclaimers